Sunday, August 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Pros

-Reliable Wi-Fi performance; dual 2.5Gbps port with excellent wired backhauling
+Reliable Wi-Fi performance; dual 2.5Gbps ports with excellent wired backhauling

 Super affordable for Wi-Fi 7 hardware; standard set of free networking and features